 - Easy tuning

 - Unusually big hands will find the grip tricky

-The PSE Brute is one of the top five best compound bow choices for beginners in most lists.
+After reading this PSE Brute X review, you can realize that this is one of the top five best compound bow choices for beginners in most lists.
 Everything about it is balanced and packed to the full.

 The Hush kit is a collection of rubber dampeners attached to the limbs.
 They reduce both vibration and noise, making them crucial for hunting expeditions.

 The string stop’s tip is rubberized and prevents vibration once the arrow leaves its roost.
 This certainly improves shooting experience.

 Nearly everything we bulleted so far are pros for the Brute.
 Its one con is that the Valley is narrower than it needs to be.